Registered Testing Pool (RTP)

 While any player may be randomly tested, FIBA – according to procedures outlined by WADA – largely focuses its testing on players taking part or susceptible to taking part in top-level international competition.

-In accordance with WADA’s International Standards for Testing & Investigation, FIBA maintains lists of such players, which are referred to as FIBA Registered Testing Pool (RTP) and defined as follows:
+In accordance with WADA’s International Standards for Testing & Investigation, FIBA may maintain a list of such players, which are referred to as FIBA Registered Testing Pool (RTP) and defined as follows: